teambit/docs/docs/getting-started/16-import-components.md

 title: Import Components
 ---

-A Bit workspace can locally clone a complete component, alondside its implementation, configuration and dependencies.
+A Bit workspace can clone into it a complete component.
+That includes its code, assets, configurations and dependencies.

 ## Initialize a Bit Workspace